enkidevs/curriculum/python/python-core/python-functions/the-return-statement.md

 ## Revision

-Python’s `return` statement exits a function and passes back an ??? to the function caller.
-It’s used to return the ??? with an output result to the function call.
+Python's `return` statement exits a function and passes back an ??? to the function caller.
+It's used to return the ??? with an output result to the function call.

 - expression
 - flow of control